 Against my love shall be as I am now

 From sonnet 20 onward, the underlying thread that frequently surfaces is

 the relation established in sonnets 15 to 19 between increase and poetry.

-After the 14 increase sonnets established the priority of the body, the 5
+After the 14 increase sonnets establishes the priority of the body, the 5

-poetry and increase sonnets argued that the processes of the mind are derived
+increase to poetry sonnets argue that the processes of the mind derive

 from the bodily processes.
 Sonnet 18’s ‘when in eternal lines to time thou